|

 He stood about 15 hands.

-Consul at Aleppo,
+Thomas, a consul at Aleppo,

-discusses the Darley Arabian in a letter (dated December 21,
+discussed the Darley Arabian in a letter (dated December 21,

-1703) to his brother John.
+1703) to his brother Henry.

 "The colt, bought about a year and a half ago, with a design to